cher-ning/cndgrocers/README.md

 ## Overview

-This repository contains all files needed to generate the graphs and pdf for the paper *Impacts of Month, Grocery Vendor, Presale Prices, and Historical Pricing on Discounted Egg Dozen Prices*.
+This repository contains all files needed to generate the graphs and pdf for the paper *Impacts of Month, Grocery Vendor, Presale Prices, and Average Historical Pricing on Discounted Egg Dozen Prices*.

 Some of the code used to create this work was adapted from Alexander (2023).